bitsnark/charms/example-projects/toad-token/README.md

 charms app build
 ```

-The resulting RISC-V binary will show up at `./target/charms-app`.
+The resulting Wasm binary will show up at `./target/wasm32-wasip1/release/toad-token.wasm`.

 Get the verification key for the app with: